coin icon

 Alternatives to a personal loan

-Before taking out a personal loan, it’s worth considering if any alternatives may be a cheaper or more suitable option.
+Before taking out a personal loan, it’s worth considering some alternatives.
+These alternatives have their own set of pros and cons so could be a cheaper or more suitable option for your requirements.

 • Credit cards.
 These may be a cheaper option if you only need to borrow a small sum over a relatively short period, especially if you choose a 0% purchase credit card.
 However, it’s important to manage a credit card effectively to avoid building up debt.